Chester’s spectacular May Festival gets underway at the beginning of the month and the Chester Vase is one of the top picks of the opening day.

 When it comes to comparing the successful jockeys over the years there is one man who has a standout record when it comes to this event.
 Ryan Moore has an astounding seven wins in the Chester Vase, and what makes it even more amazing is that those seven wins have come over the course of only nine years, with him having picked up all of his wins to date between the years of 2008 and 2017.

 One of the reasons the brilliant Moore has been as successful as he has been is down to his partnership with the record holding trainer for the event.
-That record holder is none other than Aidan O’Brien and the man from County Wesxford has achieved first place an incredible nine times (ahead of the 2020 race).
+That record holder is none other than Aidan O’Brien and the man from County Wexford has achieved first place an incredible nine times up.

 Also, just like Moore he has amassed his wins over a relatively short space of time, with nine wins over the course of 13 years from 2007 to 2019, with Moore having taken charge of six of those winners in what is one of flat racing’s best partnerships